Model Builder

 Fitting into tight spaces

-The stalk of the LED, up next to the bulb can be bent 90 degrees for gluing to the ceiling (to have the light shine down) or for taping in behind a lens.
+The stalk of the LED, up next to the bulb can be bent 90 degrees Bending LEDs light to fit for gluing to the ceiling (to have the light shine down) or for taping in behind a lens.
 Use a pair of pliers to hold the bulb stable while bending the stalk.

 Making holes if needed